Skip to main content

 Audit and Risk Committee

-The Audit and Risk Committee meets quarterly and advises the ICO’s Accounting Officer (the Commissioner) and supports the Management Board in respect of the effectiveness of the ICO’s risk management system and procedures and its internal controls.
+The Audit and Risk Committee meets quarterly and advises the ICO’s Accounting Officer and supports the Management Board in respect of the effectiveness of the ICO’s risk management system and procedures and its internal controls.
 It does this by reviewing the comprehensiveness and reliability of assurances on governance, risk management, the control environment and the integrity of financial statements and the annual report.
 It has particular engagement with the work of internal audit, risk management, the external auditor, financial management and reporting issues.
+During the current vacancy in the office of Commissioner, Paul Arnold has been designated Temporary Acting Accounting Officer by DSIT.

-The Audit and Risk Committee is chaired by a Non-executive director.
-The Information Commissioner is invited to attend all meetings of the Committee but is only required to attend the meeting at which the Committee reviews the ICO’s Annual Report and financial statements.
-The Chair may also ask the Commissioner to attend any specific meeting.
-The Committee is also attended by the ICO’s internal and external auditors and contains an independent Non executive director member.
+The Audit and Risk Committee is chaired by a Non-Executive Director.
+The Information Commissioner is normally invited to attend all meetings of the Committee but is only required to attend the meeting at which the Committee reviews the ICO’s Annual Report and financial statements.
+The Chair may also ask the Commissioner, or the person carrying out relevant Commissioner functions during a vacancy, to attend any specific meeting.
+The Committee is also attended by the ICO’s internal and external auditors and includes an independent member.

 Terms of Reference are available here.